AMASP-workbanch/newsreader/README.md

 ## NewsReader
-Frontendmodule to handel XML and RDF/RSS (0.9x, 1.0, 2.0) newsfeeds for WebsiteBaker.
+Pagemodule to handel XML and RDF/RSS (0.9x, 1.0, 2.0) newsfeeds for WebsiteBaker.

 ### Preface
 Just an old module, started by Robert Hase about 2005 for WebsiteBaker.
-Nothing more, nothing less.
+_Nothing more, nothing less._

 #### Require
 - PHP >= 7.1.x
-- WebsiteBaker 2.8.3 SP3 (2.12.0 recommended)
+- WebsiteBaker 2.10.0 (2.12.0 recommended)

 #### Tests
 Tested on